anupam-kumar-krishnan/Namaste-JavaScript/Namaste JavaScript 🙏 Season - 2/Ep.2 Promises🤝.md

 ### _Importance of Promises_
 - In the earlier piece of code, we had a lot of doubts like what if createOrder function might call our function twice or thrice or it might never call it
-- Promises handles it beautifully, as soon as we have data inside `Promise` it will call the function that is the gurantee given by JavaScript and it will call it just once and only once.
+- Promises handles it beautifully, as soon as we have data inside `Promise` it will call the function that is the guarantee given by JavaScript and it will call it just once and only once.
 - And we will also have the control of our program with us, as we are not passing our code to some other external function

 ### _Promises Object in Browser_